moez-baksi/EindProject/DESIGN.md

 #### Functions:
 - A random function wich assigns a random pokemon to a random place/city
 - A function which retrieves data from the sqlite table
+- A callback funtion when the maps are loaded

 #### API's:
   * https://pokeapi.co